 Fo Maharashtra LAWCET exam preparation, candidates must know the exam pattern first.
 Read the main topics that are there in the syllabus.
 The best way to clear the exam is to prepare from books recommended by the experts.

-Candidates can access the previous year questions through the Shiksha's website.
+Candidates can get the previous year questions through the Shiksha's website.
 The MH CET Law examination cell does not releases the question paper online.
 The candidates can find the memory based questions along with the answers here.

 MHCET Law Exam Pattern FAQs